rfelleto/MapofScars/README.md

 Known Issues:

-- Lack of support for debuff tracking (use the combat log you Everquest nerds)
+- Lack of support for debuff tracking (I recommend using Chronometer for that: https://github.com/Judo101/Chronometer)
 - Lack of support for combo point display (I recommend using NugComboBar for that: https://turtle-wow.fandom.com/wiki/NugComboBar
 - You can use Moveanything! to move the buffs further to the right corner and increase their size like I show in the scnreenshots.